Detained again, Nissan ex-chief Ghosn says latest arrest is 'outrageous'

-The latest arrest, which national broadcaster NHK described as a highly unusual move for someone who has already been released on bail, marks the latest dramatic twist in the once-feted executive's fall from grace.
+The arrest, which legal experts described as a highly unusual in Japan for someone who has already been released on bail, marks yet another dramatic moment in the once-feted executive's fall from grace.

-Tokyo prosecutors said Ghosn had caused Nissan Motor Co Ltd $5 million in losses over a 2-1/2-year period to July 2018, in breach of his legal duties to Nissan and with the goal of enriching himself.
+Tokyo prosecutors said Ghosn had caused Nissan Motor Co $5 million in losses over a 2-1/2-year period to July 2018, in breach of his legal duties to the company and with the goal of personal gain.

 The Kyodo news agency reported that the losses involved the shifting of funds through a dealer in Oman to the account of a company Ghosn effectively owned.
 The agency did not cite any sources."My arrest this morning is outrageous and arbitrary," Ghosn said in a statement emailed by a U.S.-based spokesman.